dotRollen/edwardnunez.io-restapi/README.md

 # My Personal Website Back End

-This is my personal website front end interface built with `React.js` and served on Express.js.
-This single page application consumes and posts data to my RESTful API at [edwardnunez.io-restapi](https://github.com/dotRollen/edwardnunez.io-restapi).
-I use this website to display my portfolio and build neat tools that I like to share with friends and family.
+This is my personal website back end RESTful API service built with `Flask` library.
+This RESTful API is used for authentication, data and many other cool endpoints.
+The[edwardnunez.io-web](https://github.com/dotRollen/edwardnunez.io-web) repo is where the web interface is hosted and consumes this RESTful API.
+If you need access to the live RESTful API please feel free to contact me for temporary access!

 ## Local Setup
 ### Requirements